Shirley Parsons supports an HSE team's commitment to cognitive diversity.

 A global leader in design and engineering consultancy created a new centralised Health & Safety team led by an experienced HSE leader.
 Many of the team had not worked together before and therefore had no clear understanding of the communication and working styles of their new colleagues.

-The Director of HSE selected Shirley Parsons Talent Consultancy to undertake a team awareness project based on their RoTI tool.
-Each member of the HSE team completed an individual RoTI questionnaire and the Shirley Parsons Occupational Psychology team provided detailed 1-2-1 feedback with every team member.
+The Director of HSE selected Shirley Parsons Talent Consultancy to undertake a team awareness project based on their MAPP tool.
+Each member of the HSE team completed an individual MAPP questionnaire and the Shirley Parsons Occupational Psychology team provided detailed 1-2-1 feedback with every team member.
 Each member then shared the results of their report with their colleagues in a facilitated workshop and the team then discussed how they could work more effectively together.
 The Shirley Parsons psychologist provided guidance and input on the traits of high performing teams which helped to scope action points for each member and the team as a whole.
-The team agreed to use the RoTI tool on an ongoing basis to help identify the bet fit for new team members and to assess their progress in developing their personal attributes.
+The team agreed to use the MAPP tool on an ongoing basis to help identify the best fit for new team members and to assess their progress in developing their personal attributes.

 Outcomes and Benefits